buildingSMART/bSDD/2020 prototype/README.md

 * A typical use-case for bSDD 2020 prototype demonstrated in SketchUp: https://vimeo.com/446417661/ff8b6605d3
 * The Swagger API documentation for the bSDD 2020 prototype: https://bs-dd-api-prototype.azurewebsites.net/swagger/index.html
 * Prototype UI to search bSDD 2020 prototype: https://bs-dd-search-prototype.azurewebsites.net/
+* Presentation about the bSDD (and relation to IFC): https://www.slideshare.net/berlotti/20200903-the-2020-buildingsmart-data-dictionary-prototype-bsdd

 This page is to help developers create a similar use-case and help connect to the API.